 Intel found the key to making technology more relatable.
 The tech giant has made technology more human than ever before.

 With the help of Toshiba, they took B2B storytelling to the next level by creating a series of short films called “The Beauty Inside.”
-The interactive nature of the film gives the audience a chance to play the lead role in the story, making it easy to understand why it’s gotten more than 70 million views since its release.
+The interactive nature of the film gave the audience a chance to play the lead role in the story, making it easy to understand why it’s gotten more than 70 million views since its release.

 If you think that B2B storytelling only allows success for real stories, then think again.
 Zendesk took a different path when they created this fake band named “Zendesk Alternative,” which is a semi-grungy band, and accompanied this faux-band with a website of their own.